BytedTsinghua-SIA/DAPO/README.md

 ## Model Use

-We provide the model weights of [DAPO-Qwen-32B](https://huggingface.co/BytedTsinghua-SIA/DAPO-Qwen-32B), which is trained based on Qwen2.5-32B using DAPO algorithm.
+We provide the model weights of [DAPO-Qwen-32B](https://huggingface.co/BytedTsinghua-SIA/DAPO-Qwen-32B), which is trained based on Qwen2.5-32B using the DAPO algorithm.

 ### Environment Setup